juliaryb/reinforcement-learning-course/README.md

-# reinforcement-learning-course
+# Reinforcement Learning Coursework
-A repo for projects and assignments I completed for the Reinforcement Learning course @AGH UST
+A repo for projects and assignments I completed for the Reinforcement Learning course @ AGH UST